goyoambrosio/RobotAtHome2/README.md

 }
 ```

+## About ##
-This update is made up of a relational database file in SQLite format with all
+This release is made up of a relational database file in SQLite format with all
 the original data and a size of only 2,2 GB.
 The image and scene files have been
 reorganized and now takes only 25,9 GB.